ecmwf/aviso/aviso-server/auth/README.md

 Note that currently only the _listen_ command is allowed by this component.
 Any other operation is not authorised.

-Install it by
+Install it by, from the main project directory:

 ```
+ % pip install -e aviso-server/monitoring
- % pip install -e server/auth
+ % pip install -e aviso-server/auth
 ```
+The aviso-monitoring package is required by aviso-auth.

 Launch it by: